A Complete Guide on Stack Using Array in C

 2. Pop Operation

-By using the pop operation, the element at the top of the stack is removed.
-Before performing this operation on the stack, it is important to check whether the stack is empty to prevent underflow errors.
+The pop operation removes the element at the top of the stack.
+Before performing this operation, it is important to check whether the stack is empty to prevent underflow errors.

 void pop() {